FRosner/FrSrv/README.md

 ## Description

 Simple kqueue based TCP echo server.
+See the [blog post](https://dev.to/frosnerd/writing-a-simple-tcp-server-using-kqueue-cah) for details.

 ## Usage